Since 2009, New York has been a member of the

 One of three 33 ft tall wind

-turbines installed at Union
+turbines installed at Union College

-College in Schenectady.
+in Schenectady.
+Together they

-percent of power for the
+supply 40 percent of power for the

 Wind generation tomorrow.
 But today's wind power is only the beginning for New York, the 15th windiest state in the nation.
 Usable wind sites are found in most parts of the state -- according to the National Renewable Energy Laboratory, New York's wind resource has the potential to fill more than half of the state's current electricity needs.